-Fermented vegetables contain microflora that help to protect the intestines.
+Fermented foods contain microflora that help to protect the intestines.
 Regular consumption of fermented foods can help improve the immune system, making the body less hospitable for candida.
 Begin with a half cup per day of sauerkraut, kimchi or other fermented vegetables as part of a new eating plan dedicated to bringing your body back into a healthy balance.

 The candida diet helps to provide beneficial bacteria, regulate appetite, and reduce your cravings for refined carbohydrates and sugars.

-Treatment 3: Supplements, Essential Oils and Coconut Oil
+3. Add Supplements, Essential Oils and Coconut Oil

 Research shows that C. albicans, the strain of candida that leads to systemic candida overgrowth is often resistant to both fluconazole and itraconazole, the antifungal medicines most often prescribed for candida.